Check out our Project Literacy video! View it here.

 Literacy unlocks the door to learning throughout life, is essential to development and health, and opens the way for democratic participation and active citizenship. - Kofi Annan

-Project Literacy is a department of the Watertown Free Public Library that offers free literacy education to adult students learning to read, write and speak English.
+Project Literacy is a department of the Watertown Free Public Library.
+We offer free literacy education to adult students learning to read, write, and speak English.

 Who are Project Literacy learners?

 Our learners are adults who want to improve their lives and the lives of their families.
 Some are immigrants learning English and about American culture.
 Some are preparing to become U.S. citizens.
 Some already speak English, but want to improve their literacy skills.